 Solution 4: Check Internet Settings

 Solution 5: Delete trash folder from Outlook

 Open Outlook, delete mails from the trash folder, empty your inbox and even empty your sent folder.
-Deleting all non important and unknown mails.
+Deleting all non-important and unknown mails.
 This will help in cleaning all the harmful files.
 Now restart your computer.
 Now outlook should work properly.
-Remember to take backup of important emails.
+Remember to take a backup of important emails.

-So now that we have discussed possible solutions to remove Error Code 0X80040154 from Outlook, please make sure that there are no malicious softwares on your computer.
+So now that we have discussed possible solutions to Fix Error Code 0X80040154 from Outlook, please make sure that there is no malicious software on your computer.
 You should also not open emails from unknown or suspicious sources.
 Happy mailing!